af/envalid/README.md

 * give you an immutable API for your environment variables, so they don't change from under you while the program is running

+## Changes in v7.x

+* Rewritten in TypeScript; now zero runtime dependencies
+* The mode-currently-known-as-`strict` is now enabled by default.
+This means:
+  * The env object will *only* contain the env vars that were specified by your `validators`.
+  * Any attempt to access an invalid/missing property on the env object will cause a thrown error.
+  * Any attempt to mutate the cleaned env object will cause a thrown error.
+  You can still opt-out of strict mode by disabling the `strictProxyMiddleware`, but it's not recommended.
+* The `dotenv` package is no longer shipped as part of this library.
+You can easily install/use it directly and pass the resulting environment object into envalid.
+* The `transformer` option is gone, replaced by the ability to add custom middleware
+* The `host` and `ip` validators are now less exhaustive.
+If you need these to be airtight, use your own custom validator instead
+* When you try to access an invalid property on the cleaned env object, the error will no longer suggest an env variable that you may have meant.
+You can re-implement the old behavior with a custom middleware if you wish
+* `NODE_ENV` support is now less opinionated, and an error is no longer thrown if a value other than production/development/test is passed in.
+You can provide your own validator for `NODE_ENV` to get exactly the behavior you want.
+The `isDev`, `isProduction`, etc properties still work as before, and are implemented as middleware so you can override their behavior as needed.

 ## API